-Five groundwater monitoring wells will be installed on-site at the proposed locations shown on Figure 3.
-The new monitoring wells will provide groundwater flow information as well as groundwater quality information.
+Seven groundwater monitoring wells will be installed on-site at the proposed locations shown on Figure 3.
+The new monitoring wells will provide groundwater elevation data as well as groundwater quality data.
 Monitoring well installation, well development, and groundwater sample collection are discussed in the following sections.